 Expansion is complicated by the thousands of zombies shambling around the map from the very start.
 They can be one-off wanderers, dense crowds of undead, or entire villages of infected that dispense nigh-infinite hordes to contend with.
 You’ll need to train troops and command them in their efforts to cleanse the land, a task aided by the ability to pause and issue orders at any time.
 But it’s also complicated by details like dangerous unique zombie types, and mechanics such as loud noises like gunfire alerting nearby groups.
 Once you’ve got your land staked out you’ll need to prepare it for the regular invasions, for which you’ll be erecting plenty of walls and towers.
 Identifying choke points and fortifying them is key, especially as the hordes grow from dozens to hundreds to thousands as you approach your goal.

+Honestly though, I’d hate to give up the punishing zombie mechanics here because they work so well mechanically and thematically.
+Few games manage their zombies like the slow, overwhelming, extremely deadly undead of film, and squaring off against that challenge is the big strength of this game.
 It certainly helps that They Are Billions looks and sounds great, too.
 The clean, detailed art gives life to every lifeless husk and hardy survivor, along with their humming steampunk residences.
 It’s a good direction for the game, avoiding the tired apocalyptic digs for polished brass and crackling electrodes.
-The sound design is similarly on point with excellent combat effects and a moody soundtrack, though I definitely hope the doofy voice acting is only a placeholder.
-Assuming you can stick out enough hours of undead stomping on your works to learn how to beat the bastards back, there’s more than enough action and drama to be had just from the single Survival mode at present.
+The sound design is similarly on point with excellent combat effects and a moody soundtrack, though the voice acting never improved from Early Access as I had hoped.
 They Are Billions makes good on the promise of its name, pitting you against countless legions of the undead in a compelling struggle to survive and rebuild.